 Hippocrates developed the theory of temperament.

-Hippocrates believed that the behaviour of humans was determined by the volume of each of four fluids that exist within the human body.
+The behaviour of humans according to Hippocrates was determined by the volume of each of four fluids that exist within the human body.

 Yellow bile – Choleric (bad tempered and irritable)